 - Being quick on their feet—being flexible when it comes to going “off-script” while always focusing on the goal at hand

 - Asking relevant questions that allow them to relate to the prospect

 - Successfully conveying how the product or service will provide value

 - Learning and practicing continuously

 As you can see, appointment setting takes a decent amount of skill and experience to maximize the success of a business’s impending sales.

 However, while appointment setting may seem like an essential step in the sales journey, it’s often unnecessary.
 The only way to know for sure whether you need this step in your sales strategy depends entirely on your understanding of the differences between this method and lead generation.

 The Primary Differences Between Lead Generation And Appointment Setting

 One important thing to highlight in this article is the difference between these two seemingly interchangeable words: Leads and prospects.

-These two words are not synonymous, which is a part of what creates the fundamental divide in the two sales methods.
+These two words are not synonymous, which is part of what creates the fundamental divide between the two sales methods.